Willyboy100/Portfolio/README.md

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## WHAT I DO

-*As a skilled data analyst and Financial Trader, I provide training services and mentor aspiring analysts.*
+*As a skilled data analyst and Financial Trader, it is in my best interest to .*

 **- ✅ Data Analytics Consulting.**
 I provide in-depth analysis and tailored solutions to help you make data-driven decisions, optimize processes, and drive business growth.